pmai25/pmai25.github.io/cfp.md

 ## Camera Ready Preparation

 The proceedings will be submitted to CEUR-WS.org for online publication.
 Papers will be published under a CC BY 4.0 license that will be included in an open-access proceedings volume of CEUR Workshop Proceedings, indexed by both Scopus and DBLP.
-Extended Abstracts are no longer indexed by dblp.org and the case of an abstract of a pre-published paper may require a permission by the copyright holder.
+Extended Abstracts are no longer indexed by dblp.org and the case of an abstract of a pre-published paper may require permission by the copyright holder.

 <!-- ## Special Issue